JEijiandrei/minecraft-launcher/README.md

 # JElauncher
-JElauncher (i need help idk how to make a launcher also suck at codings)
+JElauncher stay tuned the launcher is now in the development